Facts you should know about infertility

 - Varicoceles, a condition in which the veins on a man’s testicles are large and cause them to overheat.
 The heat may affect the number or shape of the sperm.

-- Unhealthy habits such as heavy alcohol use, testosterone supplementation, smoking, anabolic steroid use, and illicit drug use.
+- Unhealthy habits such as heavy alcohol use, smoking, anabolic steroid use, and illicit drug use.

 What causes infertility in women?